Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Chapter/AlphaFold_Protein_Structure_Database_Group_36.md

 ### How it Works

 At its core, Alpha Fold uses a deep learning algorithm to discover patterns from training data in the Protein Data Bank (PBD), and apply them to new protein sequences.
 This method is not entirely comparative modeling: while AlphaFold was trained on previously known protein structures, it does not require a template and can predict previously unknown structures.
-It aligns the given protein sequence to similar ones and uses the input features as guidance for creating a model in 3D space in 10-15 min
+It aligns the given protein sequence to similar ones and uses the input features as guidance for creating a model in 3D space in 10-15 min.

 ---